 Define a class Student, which contains the following information about students: full name, course, subject, university, e-mail and phone number.

 Declare several constructors for the class Student, which have different lists of parameters (for complete information about a student or part of it).
-Data, which has no initial value to be initialized with null.
+Data, which has no initial value have to be initialized with null.
 Use nullable types for all non-mandatory data.

-Add a static field for the class Student, which holds the number of created objects of this class.
+Add a static field to the class Student, which holds the number of created objects of this class.

-Add a method in the class Student, which displays complete information about the student.
+Add a method to the class Student, which displays complete information about the student.

-Modify the current source code of Student class so as to encapsulate the data in the class using properties.
+Modify the source code of the Student class, so as to encapsulate the data in the class, using properties.

 Write a class StudentTest, which has to test the functionality of the class Student.

-Add a static method in class StudentTest, which creates several objects of type Student and store them in static fields.
-Create a static property of the class to access them.
-Write a test program, which displays the information about them in the console.
+Add a static method to the class StudentTest, which creates several objects of type Student and that stores them in static fields.
+Create static properties for the class to access these fields.
+Write a test program, which displays the information about these fields in the console.

-Define a class, which contains information about a mobile phone: model, manufacturer, price, owner, features of the battery (model, idle time and hours talk) and features of the screen (size and colors).
+Define a class which contains information about a mobile phone: model, manufacturer, price, owner, features of the battery (model, idle time and hours talk) and features of the screen (size and colors).

-Declare several constructors for each of the classes created by the previous task, which have different lists of parameters (for complete information about a student or part of it).
+Declare several constructors for each of the classes created in the previous tasks, which have different lists of parameters (for complete information about a student or part of it).
 Data fields that are unknown have to be initialized respectively with null or 0.

 To the class of mobile phone in the previous two tasks, add a static field nokiaN95, which stores information about mobile phone model Nokia N95.
 Add a method to the same class, which displays information about this static field.